Skip to content

 Consultation drop-in event

-To complement our online consultation, we will also be presenting the information from this website at a consultation drop-in event.
-This will provide an opportunity for members of the community, including those who have limited access to the internet, to view the proposals, speak to members of the project team, and provide feedback.
+To complement our online consultation, we also presented the information from this website at a consultation drop-in event.
+This provided an opportunity for members of the community, including those who have limited access to the internet, to view the proposals, speak to members of the project team, and provide feedback.

 Venue: Burntwood Memorial Community Association (The Institute), Rugeley Road, Burntwood, WS7 9BE